ngrok/ngrok-docs/docs/integrations/aftership/webhooks.md

     ngrok http 3000
     ```

-1. ngrok will display a URL where your localhost application is exposed to the internet (copy this URL for use with Aftership).
+1. ngrok will display a URL where your localhost application is exposed to the internet (copy this URL for use with AfterShip).
     ![ngrok agent running](/img/integrations/launch_ngrok_tunnel.png)

-## **Step 3**: Integrate  Aftership {#setup-webhook}
+## **Step 3**: Integrate  AfterShip {#setup-webhook}

-To register a webhook on your Aftership account follow the instructions below:
+To register a webhook on your AfterShip account follow the instructions below:

-1. Access [Aftership](https://www.aftership.com/) and sign in using your Aftership account.
+1. Access [AfterShip](https://www.aftership.com/) and sign in using your AfterShip account.

 1. On the left menu, click **Notifications** and then click **Webhooks**.